Share Your Story With Us

 Drunk And Naked In Vegas

 I worked in Vegas for a few years.
 I just had a nasty divorce and what better town to get over an ex?
+Anyway, I had my share of fun and to say that I slept around would be an understatement.

 That's when it all gets fuzzy.

-Yes, I got hammered, that chick drove me back to the station, we had sex and then she left.
-What's worse is that I was naked and a PART TIMER was slapping me on the face at 4am to make sure I was OK!!
+I don't remember much of that night.
+What I do remember is waking up, naked in the studio.
+I had gotten completely hammered, that chick drove me back to the station, we had sex, and then she left.
+What's worse is that I was naked and the morning show producer was slapping me on the face at 4AM in attempts to wake me up.
+When I woke up I was still drunk and the producer had asked me if I was OK.

 Friday, February 22, 2013